svkucheryavski/mdatoolsm.gitbook/chapter3/text.md

 ## Smoothing and derivatives

 Savitzky-Golay filter is used to smooth signals and calculate derivatives.
-The filter has three arguments: a width of the filter (width), a polynomial order (porder) and the derivative order (dorder).
+The filter has three arguments: a derivative order (`d`), a width of the filter (`w`), and a polynomial degree (`p`).
 If the derivative order is zero (default value) then only smoothing will be performed.
+Belowe are the examples of using this filter for the *Simdata* spectra with added random noise.

 ```matlab
 % add random noise to the spectra